JackFongNew/dsiprojects/Singapore HDB Resale Price Prediction/README.md

 There are many other factors should be taken into consideration such as overall flat conditions, overall Singapore economic conditions, government housing regulation or prospective future development at different town.
 In addition, it would be better if we have the information of the HDB flat original value when it was first sold.

 People's individual motivations will impact the price they are prepared to pay e.g., if I work in the West, I am likely to be prepared to pay more for HDB flat in the West than someone working in the East as we both factor in convenience in regards to travel in our price expectation.
-For someone working and living in the west, the travel time from home to CBD may not be of high priority, since they will spend most of their time within their neighbouirhood.
+For someone working and living in the west, the travel time from home to CBD may not be of high priority, since they will spend most of their time within their neighbourhood.

 Likewise, other social factor influences the price e.g., a neighbourhood may be undergoing upgrading new shopping mall, facilities etc and making it a "cooler" place to live.
 None of the datasets included capture such an issue.